In an email to all Simple users, the company said it was a “strategic business decision”.

 It’s important to note; Simple is 10 years old.
 It took them a lot of time to get to where they are.
 If I remember right, I believe they only had 20,000 customers in 2014.

-Qube Money hasn’t officially launched.
-So if you’re concerned about Qube Money not having EVERYTHING Simple Bank has, that’s ok.
+If you’re concerned about Qube Money not having EVERYTHING Simple Bank has, that’s ok.
 You can help us build Qube Money into the bank you want it to be.
 Imagine being one of the first 20,000 people to get to use Simple?

 Even though we’re new, here’s what some of our users are saying: